dungeons-of-moria/umoria/docs/manual.md

 because they live underground.
 They do have one big drawback though.
 Dwarves are loudmouthed and proud, singing in loud voices, arguing with themselves for no good reason, screaming out challenges at imagined foes.
-In other words, dwarves have a miserable stealth.
+In other words, Dwarves have a miserable stealth.

 #### `Half-Orc`

 Half-Orcs make excellent warriors, and decent priests, but are terrible at magic.
-They are as bad as dwarves at stealth, and horrible at searching, disarming, and perception.
+They are as bad as Dwarves at stealth, and horrible at searching, disarming, and perception.
 Half-Orcs are, let’s face it, ugly.
 They tend to pay more for goods in town.
 Half-Orcs do make good priests and rogues, for the simple reason